Chapter 13 Special Topics on Reporting Simulation Results

 13.1 Using regression to analyze simulation results

-In Chapter 11 we saw some examples of using regression and ANOVA to analyze simulation results.
-We next provide some further in-depth examples that give the code for doing this sort of thing.
+In Chapter 11 we saw some examples of using regression and ANOVA on a set of simulation results to summarize overall patterns across scenarios.
+In this chapter we will provide some further in-depth examples along with the R code for doing this sort of thing.

 13.1.1 Example 1: Biserial, revisited

-We first give the code that produced the final ANOVA summary table for the biserial correlation example in Chapter 11.
-In the visualization there, we saw that several factors appeared to impact bias, but we might want to get a sense of how much.
-Under modeling of that same chapter, we saw a table that partialed out the variance across several factors so we could see which simulation factors mattered most for bias.
+As our first in depth example, we walk through the analysis that produces the final ANOVA summary table for the biserial correlation example in Chapter 11.
+In the visualization there, we saw that several factors appeared to impact bias.
+On the eta table presented later in that same chapter, we saw a table that decomposed the variance across several factors so we could see which simulation factors mattered most for bias.

 options(scipen = 5)